UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/decoding.md

 ### Nanopore
 TBD, as we may not end up using Nanopore to sequence.

-### Identify and remove primer
+## Why do we need to remove primer from the sequence before we do error correction?
-Using the primer we have stored, run fuzzy string matching algorithms [@wikipediacontributors_2019_approximate].
+We have to remove the nucleotides representing the primer in order to only decode on the nucleotide strand that contains information bases.
+Using the primer we have stored, we can run fuzzy string matching algorithms [@wikipediacontributors_2019_approximate].
+We must use fuzzy (approximate) algorithms because there is a chance the primer doesn't quite match the primer sequence we have stored (due to errors in synthesis and sequencing).

 From simplest to advanced [@silva_2022_what]:
 * Levenshtein distance: used in strings